Seppli11/ZHAW-Summary/summaries/23HS/CSC 412 - Compiler Construction/9_Instruction Selection.md

 ## Peephole Optimisation

 The basic idea is to have a sliding window, the peephole, which slides over the code.
-There are rewrite rules, which match the instructions seen through the peephole and then rewrite them to a more efficient version.
+The re are rewrite rules, which match the instructions seen through the peephole and then rewrite them to a more efficient version.

 This kind of optimisation provides local optimisations, since it can only see a small amount of code at a time.